VolkovLabs/volkovlabs.io/blog/2022-12-29-static-datasource-2.1.0/index.md

 # Static Data Source 2.1.0

-We released a new version of **Static Data Source 2.1.0**.
+We released a new version of Static Data Source 2.1.0.
 In this version, we
 - finished refactoring
 - updated to the latest Grafana toolkit 9.3.2
 - introduced new features for `Time`, `Number`, and `String` fields.